Poposauroidea: History

 Brusatte et al. (2010) conducted a phylogenetic study of archosaurs that resulted in a grouping referred to as Poposauroidea.
 Unlike many recent studies, they found Rauisuchia to be monophyletic, consisting of two major clades: Rauisuchoidea and Poposauroidea.
-The monophyly of Rauisuchia was not strongly supported in Brusatte et al.s analysis.
-They noted that if their tree was enlarged by one step, Poposauroidea fell outside Rauisuchia to become the sister group of Ornithosuchidae, which is thought to closely related to, but outside, Rauisuchia.
+The monophyly of Rauisuchia was not strongly supported in the analysis of Brusatte et al. They noted that if their tree was enlarged by one step, Poposauroidea fell outside Rauisuchia to become the sister group of Ornithosuchidae, which is thought to closely related to, but outside, Rauisuchia.
 In their tree, Poposauroidea included genera usually classified as poposauroids as well as several other genera that were not previously placed in the group.
 One of these genera, Qianosuchus, is unique among pseudosuchians in its semiaquatic lifestyle.

-Qianosuchus mixtus, an unusual semiaquatic archosaur that was placed as the most basal poposauroid in Nesbitt's phylogenetic analysis.

 In his massive revision of archosaurs which included a large cladistic analysis, Sterling J. Nesbitt (2011) found Xilousuchus to be a poposauroid most closely related to Arizonasaurus.
 Nesbitt's analysis did not recover a monophyletic Rauisuchia or monophyletic Rauisuchoidea.
 Poposauroidea was found to be monophyletic, and more resolved than in previous analyses, with Qianosuchus as the most basal member of the group and Lotosaurus grouping with shuvosaurids instead of ctenosauriscids.
 The cladogram below follows Nesbitt (2011) with clade names based on previous studies.